orbatschow/website/docs/blog/raspberry-pi-packer/index.md

 ### Hardware

-In order to follow this post you need to fulfill several hardware requirements:
+In order to follow this post you need to own this hardware:

 - [Raspberry Pi](https://www.raspberrypi.com/products)